andrewchambers/bupstash/doc/man/bupstash-sync.1.md

 ## SYNOPSIS

-Syncronize the contents of a stored snapshot to a local directory.
+Synchronize the contents of a local directory with a stored snapshot.

 `bupstash sync [OPTIONS] --to $PATH QUERY... `